Frishman14/Jesta-Server/README.md

 get into the the right dir

-then run in cmd: "npm i" and then "npm run dev"
+then run in cmd: "npm run start"

 the server is running.